 Where Q0 = Initial quantity, Q1 = Final quantity, P0 = Initial price and P1 = Final price

-Explanation of the Price Elasticity of Demand Formula
+Price Elasticity of Demand Calculation (Step by Step)

-Price Elasticity of Demand equation can be determined in the following four steps:
+Price Elasticity of Demand can be determined in the following four steps:

 - Step 1: Identify P0 and Q0 which are the initial price and quantity respectively and then decide on the target quantity and based on that the final price point which is termed as Q1 and P1 respectively.